erpnext/foundation/foundation/www/releases/version-11/features/other.md

 ### Loyalty Management

 You can manage multiple Loyalty Programs right within EPRNext.
 Set multiple tiers, define different rules for earning and redemption of points.
-Keep a track of points earned by each customer against each transaction.
+Keep track of points earned by each customer against each transaction.

 [Learn more about the Loyalty Program](https://erpnext.org/docs/user/manual/en/accounts/loyalty-program)